ZJU-KeJin/ZJU-KeJin.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-Welcome!
-My name is Jin Ke, and I am currently a fourth-year undergraduate student at Southeast University.
-I will study for a PhD under the guidance of Dr. Qi Ye in the PerPLe Laboratory of the School of Control, Zhejiang University from 2024 to 2029.
+Ke Jin is a first-year PhD student in the College of Information Science & Electronic Engineering at Zhejiang University in Hangzhou, China, under the supervision of Dr. [Qi Ye](https://perple-zju.github.io/).
+He obtained his Bachelor’s degree from Southeast University in 2024.

-My research interest lies in 3D computer vision, particularly in semantic segmentation, correspondence learning and NeRF.
+The current research interest of Ke Jin lies in 3D computer vision, particularly in correspondence learning, pose estimation, novel view synthesis and 3D reconstruction.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 I have been admitted to the PerPLe laboratory of the School of Control, Zhejiang University.